 Direct bank transfers

-Fee: Fees vary by banking institution, but most banks offer direct transfers for a nominal fee, often less than a dollar, or for free.
+Fee: Fees vary by the banking institution, but most banks offer direct transfers for a nominal fee, often less than a dollar, or for free.

 Timeframe: 1 to several business days